thephez/readme-dash-core/export/core-guide-dash-features-masternode-quorums.md

-Dash's masternode quorums are used to facilitate the operation of masternode provided features in a decentralized, deterministic way.
-The original quorums (used largely for InstantSend and masternode payments) were ephemeral and used for a single purpose (e.g. voting on one specific InstantSend transaction).
+Dash's <<glossary:masternode>> quorums are used to facilitate the operation of masternode provided features in a decentralized, deterministic way.
+The original quorums (used largely for <<glossary:InstantSend>> and masternode payments) were ephemeral and used for a single purpose (e.g. voting on one specific InstantSend transaction).

-Dash Core 0.14 (protocol version 70214) introduced the Long Living Masternode Quorums (LLMQ) that are described in detail by [DIP6](https://github.com/dashpay/dips/blob/master/dip-0006.md).
+Dash Core 0.14 (protocol version 70214) introduced the <<glossary:Long-Living Masternode Quorum>>  (LLMQ) system described in detail by [DIP6](https://github.com/dashpay/dips/blob/master/dip-0006.md).
 These LLMQs are deterministic subsets of the global deterministic masternode list that are formed via a distributed key generation (DKG) protocol and remain active for a long periods of time (e.g. hours to days).

-The main task of LLMQs is to perform threshold signing of consensus-related messages (e.g. ChainLocks).
+The main task of LLMQs is to perform threshold signing of consensus-related messages (e.g. <<glossary:ChainLocks>>).

 # LLMQ Creation (DKG)

 The following table details the data flow of P2P messages exchanged during the distributed key generation (DKG) protocol used to establish an LLMQ.
+[block:callout]
+{
+  "type": "info",

-NOTE: With the exception of the final step (`qfcommit` message broadcast), the message exchanges happen only between masternodes participating in the DKG process via the Intra-Quorum communication process described in the DIP.
+  "body": "Note: With the exception of the final step (`qfcommit` message broadcast), the message exchanges happen only between masternodes participating in the DKG process via the [Intra-Quorum communication process](https://github.com/dashpay/dips/blob/master/dip-0006.md#intra-quorum-communication) described in the DIP.", "title": "Intra-Quorum Communication"
+}
+[/block]
 *Quorum DKG Data Flow*

 | **Masternode** | **Direction**  | **Peers**   | **Description** |